 How Do You Retwist Two Strand Twists?

 To retwist your strands, apply a styling cream to your twists and begin twisting them in a clockwise direction from the root to the tip.
-When you get near the tip, place the twist on your palm and roll it in the clockwise direction with your palm.
+When you get near the tip, place the twist on your palm and roll it in a clockwise direction with your palm.

 Each twist should be palm rolled clockwise and then clipped up once they’re rerolled.
 It’s recommended to start a the bottom of your hair and work your way up.